joemoose/psiops/docs/equipment.md

 ### Secondary Armor

-You can equip *secondary armor*, such as a helmet or a riot shield, to provide additional protection.
+You can equip *secondary armor*, such as a helmet or a riot shield, for additional protection.

 #### Armor Bonus

 Secondary armor provides an *armor rating bonus* of **+1**.
-Add this bonus to your ballistic body armor’s rating to determine the total damage reduction.
+Add this bonus to your ballistic body armor’s rating to determine your total damage reduction.

 Each piece of secondary armor requires **1** *inventory slot*.
 The riot shield must be held in your hand to be effective.